bufbuild-ru/docs/docs/bsr/admin/on-prem/observability/index.md

 # Observability

 Observability is the ability to measure the internal states of a system by examining its outputs.
-Monitoring incoming calls, error scenarios, and traces is critical to ensure a robust system is running properly.The rules and dashboards can be downloaded as a single zip file from the [Release notes](#release-notes) section below.
+Monitoring incoming calls, error scenarios, and traces is critical to ensure a robust system is running properly.

+The rules and dashboards can be downloaded as a single zip file from the [Release notes](#release-notes) section below.

 ### Prometheus rules